This post’s original content has been edited to reflect the legislative changes enacted pursuant to the passing of LA HB

 Filing the Lien

 A supplier’s lien is filed the same as an ordinary contractor lien, but there are some additional time obligations.
-If a general contractor files a notice of contract and subsequently files a notice of termination, then the supplier must file its lien within 30 days from the date of the filing of a notice of termination.
+If a general contractor files a notice of contract and subsequently files a notice of termination, then the supplier must file its lien within 6 months of substantial completion or within 60 days of the notice of termination.

-If no notice of contract has been filed, then the supplier has a longer period.
-In that event, the supplier has until 70 days from the date of substantial completion or from the date of filing a notice of termination.
+If no notice of contract has been filed, then the supplier has 60 days from substantial completion.
 A lawsuit must be initiated within one year from the date of filing in order to extend the lien and make it enforceable.